gaurav-mishra-genzeon/Node_CRUD/README.md

 Problem Statement-  Develop Books Directory using NodeJs, Javascript, ExpressJs, MongoDb/mongoose or MySql/sequelize.

-Use Module Import and Export
+Use Module Import and Export along with nodemon.
-Use nodemon

 Write CRUD API's for below: